 Know Which ITR Form you are Required to Fill

-You need to file ITR-1 if you have only earned salary income during the year.
-However, if the salary earned during the year is more than Rs.
-50 lacs then you need to file ITR-2.
+You need to file ITR-1 if you have only earned a salary income during the year.
+However, if the salary earned during the year is more than INR 50 lacs then you need to file Income Tax Return Form 2.

 Even though agriculture income is an exempt income.
-You need to file ITR-2.
-Since ITR-1 cannot be filed if agriculture income exceeds Rs.
-5,000.
+You need to file Income Tax Return 2.
+Since ITR-1 cannot be filed if agriculture income exceeds INR 5,000.

 A freelancer can file ITR-4 or ITR-3 depending on turnover and profit from business/ profession.